Monday, February 17, 2020

 Did you know that "The Returned Soldier" in Locust Street Park has a twin brother?
 It's true!

 An identical statue, called "The Woodside Doughboy," stands in Doughboy Plaza in Woodside, Queens, New York.
-The design was created by sculptor Burt W. Johnson and was dedicated on Memorial Day 1928, a decade after the end of World War I. The New York statue is the original.
+The design was created by sculptor Burt W. Johnson.
+The New York statue was dedicated in 1923, and Columbia's statue was dedicated on Memorial Day 1928, a decade after the end of World War I. The New York statue is the original.
 Columbia's is a replica.

 Columbia's statue (above) is a replica of one that stands in Queens, NY.